 Some people find that setting goals can be a daunting task.
 It can take hours, weeks, or for some--months to construct goals.
 For some people, setting goals is not usually the issue.
 Rather, it is putting their goals into action and not having the resources to start.

-In this post, I will offer a couple strategies that I use to set and accomplish personal goals.
+In this post, I will offer a couple of strategies that I use to set and accomplish personal goals.
 If you feel that none of these ideas work for you, then maybe it will help inspire you to find your unique process.
-The ultimate goals is to take the necessary steps to proceed with your pursuit of happiness.
+The ultimate goal is to take the necessary steps to proceed with your pursuit of happiness.
 Let's begin.

 Write It Out

 Have you ever felt as if you may not know what your goals or purpose in life is because you have too much going on in your life?
-Perhaps you have make promises to yourselves that you would lose the extra weight for a New Years resolution, you would quit your job, or quit smoking, etc. But how many times have you followed through with these goals?
+Perhaps you have made promises to yourselves that you would lose the extra weight for a New Years' resolution, you would quit your job, or quit smoking, etc. But how many times have you followed through with these goals?
 Often, it is not because you intentionally decided not to do them.
 Life tends to get in the way.
 Guess what?
 You’re not alone.
 There are millions of people who struggle with this one a daily basis.